ISSLS CLINICAL SCIENCE RESEARCH GRANT SPONSORED BY MEDTRONIC

 ___________________________________________________________________

-The ISSLS Research Grant Award Committee is pleased to announce that the winner of the 2024 Clinical Science Research Grant Award (sponsored by Medtronic) are Luca Ambrosio & Jordy Schol, from Tokai University School of Medicine, Japan.
+The ISSLS Research Grant Award Committee is pleased to announce that the winner of the 2025 Clinical Science Research Grant Award (sponsored by Medtronic) is David Klyne, from the University of Queensland, Australia.

-Both will attend the 2025 ISSLS Annual Meeting in Atlanta, where he will present his Progress Report at the Fellowship Awards Ceremony.
+David will attend the 2025 ISSLS Annual Meeting in Cape Town, where he will present his Progress Report at the Fellowship Awards Ceremony.

-Congratulations to Luca Ambrosio & Jordy Schol and their team for an outstanding submission.
+Congratulations to David Klyne and his team for an outstanding submission.

 ___________________________________________________________________